rbruinier/AdventOfCode/README.md

 The BFS type wraps two solvers using the BFS algorithm.

-- visitAllElements(in: WeightedGraph, startingAtIndex: Int, returnToStart: Bool) tries to visit all elements in a WeightedGraph at least once with the shortest possible path.
+- visitAllElementsInGraph(graph: WeightedGraph, startingAtIndex: Int, returnToStart: Bool) tries to visit all elements in a WeightedGraph at least once with the shortest possible path.
+- shortestPathInGraph(graph: UnweightedGraph, from a: Int, to b: Int) tries to find the shortest path in a graph between two points.
+- shortestPathInGraph(graph: WeightedGraph, from a: Int, to b: Int) tries to find the path with the lowest weight in a graph between two points.
 - shortestPathInGrid(grid: some BFSGrid, from: Point2D, to: Point2D) will try to find the shortest possible path between two points in a 2D grid.
 It is up to the caller to implement the BFSGrid protocol so that it can provide available neighbors for a point in the grid.